kt-search

 Creating Indices

-A Crucial part of working with Elasticsearch is creating and managing indices, mappings, and settings.
+A crucial part of working with Elasticsearch is creating and managing indices, mappings, and settings.

 Getting started is easy, simply create an index like this: